michaelgwelch/loominate.net/_posts/2014-11-01-combinations-part-2.md

 }
 </pre>

 It says that I need to define a type alias for a type that implements GeneratorType; and I must use this type as the return type of my generate method.
-However, I still don&#8217;t see any element type mentioned.
-Let&#8217;s look at `GeneratorType`:
+However, I still don't see any element type mentioned.
+Let's look at `GeneratorType`:

 <pre class="brush: swift; title: ; notranslate" title="">protocol GeneratorType {
     typealias Element